3/4 Sit-up

 Instructions

-- Inhale as you lower your torso back down to the starting position in a controlled manner.
+- Inhale as you slowly lower your torso back down in a controlled eccentric phase until your shoulder blades touch the floor.

 Tips & Tricks